 How to Obtain a Marriage License

 When you think of getting married, one of the first things that comes to mind is probably not your marriage license or registration.
-In fact, some are unaware of the necessity for this, in order for a marriage to be recognised by law.
+In fact, some are unaware of the necessity for this, in order for a marriage to be recognized by law.
 Well, that’s why we are here.
 The WVG has gone through the painstaking process of conducting research and providing it to you right here.
 It is important to note that, all licensing and registration procedures some with various fees that are subject to change on a yearly basis.
 Be sure to also clarify all information provided here, as procedural changes are not uncommon.

 Obtaining a Marriage License – Ordinance Marriage

 This process is solely required for Ordinance marriages. (read “Three Main Types of Marriages in Ghana” for more info).
-This process needs to begin at least one month before before your marriage ceremony takes place, especially if your chosen officiant/location is licensed to perform marriages recognised by law.
+This process needs to begin at least one month before your marriage ceremony takes place, especially if your chosen officiant/location is licensed to perform marriages recognized by law.
 The reason for this is to give the general public ample notice of your intention to be married, in case any party would like to contest/oppose the marriage on legal grounds.

 An application must be filed at one’s Metropolitan/Municipal/District Assembly.
-The form will require information such as names, ages, occupations and addresses of both parties.
+The form will require information such as names, ages, occupations, and addresses of both parties.
 Copies will also be made of valid identification (a passport is usually your best bet).
 After the forms are filled, you will be asked to return after 21 days, during which banns will be published on a notice board.
 This will indicate yours and your partner’s intention to be married.
 Within this period, some religious establishments require that their members publish banns at the church for the same time period.
 This is usually done orally, before the entire congregation.
-If there is no oppositon after the 21 day period, you will return to the Municipal/District Assembly to pick up your approved marriage license, and present it to your licensed officiant.
+If there is no opposition after the 21 day period, you will return to the Municipal/District Assembly to pick up your approved marriage license and present it to your licensed officiant.
 You will then have no more than a three-month period within which to get married.
 Afterwhich, the application process will have to be re-initiated.

 Your Ordinance Marriage ceremony can be held in a church with a licensed officiant, at the Registrar General Department’s Office, or the premises of the Metropolitan Assembly your ceremony you live in.
 Other locations such as hotels, gardens, homes, etc are acceptable, provided that the officiant is licensed.
 In all cases, you and your partner will be required to sign your marriage certificate, along with two witnesses and your officiating officer.
 You may be required to sign up to three copies of the original marriage certificate, one of which will be given to you and your spouse for your records.
 Your church/officiant will provide the Registrar General’s office with another copy for registration of your Ordinance Marriage.
 See “Three Main Types of Marriages in Ghana” to learn more.